 In a sweltering New Orleans, a wilted Southern belle collides with the dysfunctional marriage of her sweet sister and brutish brother-in-law.
-This is the plot of Tennessee Williams's classic play, A Streetcar Named Desire, which opened on Broadway in 1947.
+This is the plot of Tennessee Williams's classic play, A Streetcar Named Desire, which opened on Broadway on December 3, 1947.
 But the story of its making and legacy is even wilder than Stanley Kowalski's screaming.

 1. WILLIAMS SET THE PLAY IN HIS CHOSEN HOME.